In the fall, Learn to skate classes are offered on Mondays at 11:00am, Wednesdays at 6:00pm, or Saturdays at 11:00am.

-Each session is $115.00 and consists of 7, 25-minute lesson, skate rentals, membership to USFS Basic Skills, and a punch card for 7 free public sessions!
-Very useful to practice your new skills.
+Each session includes one 25 minute lesson per week, skate rentals, membership to USFS Basic Skills, and a punch card for 6 free public sessions!
+Be sure to take advantage of the included ice time to practice your new skills.

 First Time Skaters: For new skaters that are 4-6 years old, sign them up for Snowplow 1.
 For new skaters that are 7 and older, sign them up for Basic 1.